Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Background

-This subsection deals with the definition of a clique, \textit{k}-clique, maximum clique of a graph, quantum oracle and query, which have been used in the rest of the paper. \paragraph{\textbf{Clique, \textit{k}-clique and maximum clique:-}} Clique in an undirected graph is a sub graph that is complete.
-Particularly, if there is a subset of \textit{k} vertices that are connected to each other, we say that graph contains a \textit{k}-clique.
+This subsection deals with the definition of a clique, \textit{k}-clique, maximum clique of a graph and the clique problem in quantum domain, which are used in the rest of the paper.